 Head of Department - Dr A Hodskinson

-The Year 7 course integrates essential geographical skills in atlas and mapping and fieldwork with exploration of the themes of ecosystems, settlement and sustainability.
+The Year 7 course encourages curiosity and enquiry into fascinating places and integrates essential geographical skills in mapping and enquiry with exploration of the themes of ecosystems, settlement and sustainability.
 The Year 8 boys explore landscapes, economic activity and environmental impacts including a field trip to the Castleton area of the Peak District National Park.
 Year 9 explore aspects of tectonics and hazards and global population geography.
 They also undertake the Changing cities unit of the Edexcel 9-1 GCSE which introduces the process of urbanisation, the rise of mega cities and the characteristics of large cities at home and overseas.
-Fieldwork is undertaken and data examined using a geographical information system (GIS).
+Fieldwork is undertaken and geolocated data examined using a geographical information system (GIS).

 The GCSE course followed is Edexcel GCSE (9-1) A. The examination consists of three papers and the course includes two days fieldwork.

 The three papers consist of: